Heart and Blood Conditions

-What Are Mitral Valve Abnormalities?
+Mitral Valve Abnormalities

-- Mitral Valve Stenosis is when the valve becomes narrow or tight.
-This makes it hard for the blood to get through to the left ventricle.
+- Mitral valve stenosis is when the valve becomes narrow or tight.
+This makes it hard for the blood to get from the left atrium to the left ventricle.
 As a result, blood can back up in the blood vessels of the lungs.
-Stenosis can also cause regurgitation.
+Valve stenosis and regurgitation can happen together.

 Mitral Valve Abnormalities in Children

 Some children begin life with a normal mitral valve and then develop problems later on.
 One cause of mitral valve problems is rheumatic fever, a problem with inflammation that can develop after an infection with Streptococcus bacteria.

 Some children are born with mitral valve problems.
 In many situations, the cause isn’t clear.
 Children born with mitral valve problems usually have other abnormalities that need to be treated:

 - Congenital mitral valve regurgitation often occurs in children who have holes in the walls of the heart that divide the upper or lower heart chambers.

 - Congenital mitral valve narrowing (stenosis) is usually seen in association with abnormalities that cause obstruction to blood flow on the left side of the heart.
 Rarely, mitral valve narrowing can occur as an isolated condition.